joalroselin/auto-life/README.md

 # auto-life
-Personal vault or collection of automations and integrations to avoid paying for third party services
+personal progressive project automating bits and pieces of my life because I don't like paying for services